How do I send text messages to clients?

 Text messages have much higher open rates than email.
 They're great for time-sensitive communication like day-of reminders, payment confirmations, and quick follow-ups.
 Many clients prefer a text over an email, especially for short updates.

-Connect Twilio to Check Cherry
+To Connect Twilio

 Go to Integrations.